intelie/gitbook-drilling/integrations/python.md

 live-3.24.0+
 {% endhint %}

-The python server can run via Docker container image available on Intelie Marketplace with some code validation and common machine learning libraries pre installed:
+The python server can run via Docker container image available on INTELIE Marketplace with some code validation and common machine learning libraries pre installed:

 * Tensorflow/Keras
 * Numpy